RebelToolbox/RebelDocumentation/contributing/class_reference_writing_guidelines.rst

 No problem.
 Leave it behind, and list the methods you skipped when you request a pull of your changes.
 Another writer will take care of it.

-You can still look at the methods' implementation in Godot's source code on GitHub.
-If you have doubts, feel free to ask on the `Q&A website
+You can still look at the methods' implementation in Rebel Engine's source code on GitHub.
-<https://godotengine.org/qa/>`__ and `Godot Contributors Chat <https://chat.godotengine.org/>`_.